Let’s start with the Bloomfield Science Museum essential info and then visit exhibitions and workshops.

 The Flying Cigar

-We are all familiar with Wright brothers and their airplane.
-What is less known is the fact that Wright brothers were also bicycle retailers and manufacturers.
+We are all familiar with the Wright brothers and their airplane.
+What is less known is the fact that the Wright brothers were also bicycle retailers and manufacturers.
 In 1892 the brothers opened a repair and sales shop and in 1896 began manufacturing their brand.
 Their experience with bicycles not only influenced their belief that an unstable vehicle like a flying machine could be controlled with practice but also inspired them while building airplane models (they used similar parts and related concepts).

 We can see the connection between bicycles and planes once again when we look at Eduard Baumhauer.
 Eduard (Rotterdam, 30 May 1920 – the North Sea, 27 February 1941) was the eldest son of the Dutch aviation pioneer Albert Gillis von Baumhauer.
 In 1939 he started studying physics at the Technische Hogeschool Delft.
 And it is believed that during this period Eduard created the Flying Cigar.
 Not much is know about Eduard, but fortunately, the sketchbook, photos, and the original Flying Cigar survived.
 Eduard was not that lucky.
 Soon after the beginning of German occupation, he went into the resistance.
 At some point during the war, Eduard wanted to reach England.
 Together with Arnold Cohen, he converted a canoe into a motorboat.
 They left on February 25, 1941, and during their sail, a strong storm hit the North Sea, causing both of them both to drown.

 Softwheel is an Israeli startup, and they want to reinvent the wheel.
-This wheel has Adaptive In-Wheel Suspension System.
+This wheel has an Adaptive In-Wheel Suspension System.
 The three suspension arms inside the rim are designed to absorb energy from any obstacle.
 SoftWheel’s three shock absorbers work together to reset more quickly and absorb more shocks and vibrations over the same distance and time.
 Moreover, the shock absorbers adapt to the terrain – on flats they remain rigid like spokes, but over bumps, they compress to absorb impact.

 Credits: official site

-We left the bicycle exhibition and passed next to museum’s entrance.
+We left the bicycle exhibition and passed next to the museum’s entrance.
 There we saw kids show in progress.
 We were expecting a show since we visited during Sukkot vacation, it is just pity that we were not aware of the excat time in advance.

 After seeing the last ten minutes of the show, we headed back to Structures Exhibition.